A photo essay is intended to tell a story or evoke emotion from the viewers. They allow you to be creative and fully explore an idea.

 All of these people will come and meet each other at the exhibition you will hold.
 Your local council (if you’re in the UK) might see this community effort and offer you some help.

-Still looking for inspiration? why not check out our top 20 young photographers or photography websites of 2018!
+Still looking for inspiration for your photo essay?
+Why not check out our top 20 young photographers or photography websites of 2018!

 A note from Josh, ExpertPhotography's Photographer-In-Chief: